vineelko/patina/docs/src/dxe_core/dispatcher.md

 ### Alternatives

-To foster a more maintainable, robust, and correct DXE environment, the Rust DXE Core does not support *a priori* files and requires that code being dispatched declare its dependencies properly.
+To foster a more maintainable, robust, and correct DXE environment, the Patina DXE Core does not support *a priori* files and requires that code being dispatched declare its dependencies properly.
 These are alternatives to maintain some of the properties in *a priori* without using an *a priori* file: